 The San Francisco Public Utilities Commission (SFPUC) is replacing approximately 18,500 City-owned streetlight fixtures with ultra-efficient, light emitting diode (LED) fixtures.
-SFPUC has already converted 6,000 of these cobrahead style fixtures to LEDs and is in the process of converting the remaining 12,500 fixtures.
-SFPUC crews expect to complete the changeover by the end of 2017.
+SFPUC has already converted 13,000 of these cobrahead style fixtures to LEDs and is in the process of converting the remaining 5,500 fixtures.
+SFPUC crews expect to complete the changeover by early 2018.

 What can you expect from the conversion?

 | New LED fixture

 LED fixtures will improve lighting conditions throughout the City for pedestrians, bicyclists and drivers.
 Specifically, the LED streetlights will illuminate our streets and sidewalks with a warmer white light.

 With new LED lights, San Francisco will have some of the most energy-efficient streetlights in all of California.
 And – as with the old lights – these new efficient lights will run on 100% greenhouse gas free Hetch Hetchy hydroelectric power.